Landscaping often involves a mixture of different garden surfaces. Arbour Landscape Solutions Lt...

 I love interacting with the boots on the ground who have the hard task of building gardens in all weathers.
 I love getting out on the roads, meeting current and new clients and find it so engaging taking clients to quarry’s & workshops to pick out their materials and show them how they are produced.
 I also love the challenge of finding materials that the client cannot get hold of and finding answers to problems landscapers have problems with.
 The best part is when clients send you images of the products you’ve supplied looking magnificent in their garden builds

 Images like this make me smile and I love to celebrate the skill of UK landscapers by sharing them far and wide.
-These Porcelain Pavers were supplied by Arbour Landscape Solutions and installed by Artisan Landscapes in Bristol. https://www.artisanbristol.com
+Porcelain paving was supplied by Arbour Landscape Solutions and installed by Artisan Landscapes in Bristol.

 Q: Which of your skills, technical or otherwise has helped you the most in your career?